Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Symplectic quantization

 \section{Symplectic quantization}

 The key idea of symplectic quantization is to replace the stochastic dynamics of Eq.~(\ref{eq:Lang}) with a deterministic one.
 This choice, which is motivated and explained in great detail in~\cite{GL2020}, comes from the following argument.
 The Langevin equation of stochastic quantization is a fictitious stochastic dynamics which allows one to sample, for asymptotically long times, field configurations with the Boltzmann-like weight appearing in the euclidean version of the path-integral for gravity.
 In~\cite{GL2020} it has been shown that the ``canonical'' ensemble which is in that way implicitly defined by stochastic quantization can, and sometimes has to, be replaced with a \emph{fixed-action ``microcanonical'' ensemble}, for which an appropriate generalized action has to be drawn~\cite{GL2020}.
-This generalized action is obtained by adding the kinetic terms containing the derivative of the field with respect to proper time, usually absent in any standard field theoretic action $S$, which usually contains derivatives only with respect to space-time coordinates.
-In the case of gravity the~\emph{kinetic} term corresponding to the one of Eq.~(20) in~\cite{GL2020} has to be an object quadratic in $\dot{g}_{\mu\nu}$, where the dot now indicates derivative with respect to proper time $\tau$.
+This generalized action is obtained by adding the kinetic terms containing the derivative of the field with respect to \ggcol{intrinsic} time, usually absent in any standard field theoretic action $S$, which usually contains derivatives only with respect to space-time coordinates. \ggcol{Soon after the first appearance of the present work as a preprint on public repositories we knew~\cite{Caracciolo} of a previous attempt to build a generalized action for quantum fields containing momenta with respect to a fifth time variable: the functional approach to field theory proposed by De Alfaro, Fubini and Furlan in 1983~\cite{DFF83}.
+The additional kinetic term therein was build according to a logic similar to the one followed here, but making different choices on the technical level (vierbeins $V^a_\mu$ were used instead of $g_{\mu\nu}$ and the DeWitt supermetric was not considered).
+Then, most importantly, in~\cite{DFF83} the symplectic dynamics and the microcanonical ensemble introduced in~\cite{GL2020} and generalized here to the case of gravity were never considered nor alluded and the fifth time variable was \emph{not} considered a physical one.
+Coming back to the present proposal, we have that for} gravity the~\emph{kinetic} term corresponding to the one of Eq.~(20) in~\cite{GL2020} has to be an object quadratic in $\dot{g}_{\mu\nu}$, where the dot now indicates derivative with respect to \ggcol{intrinsic} time $\tau$.
 At variance with~\cite{GL2020}, where the only constraint on the new kinetic term was to be a Lorentz scalar, in the case of gravity we need it to be a scalar with respect to the action of diffeomorphisms.
-As the key ingredient to define a \emph{kinetic} term fulfilling this requirement we have exploited the DeWitt bitensor density $G^{\mu\nu,\alpha\beta}[{\bf g}(x,\tau)]$~\cite{DW79}.
+As the key ingredient to define a \emph{kinetic} term fulfilling this requirement we used the DeWitt supermetric $G^{\mu\nu,\alpha\beta}[{\bf g}(x,\tau)]$~\cite{DW79}.
 Taking inspirantion from the analysis of~\cite{GL2020} we propose a generalized action for the gravitational field where $S[{\bf g}]$ is treated as a potential term:

 with